 We trek to Lukla with teh same trail like we use on ascend.
 It is the last day of our trekking.
 Upon arrival at Lukla, we would get refreshed and take rest.Day 18: Mountain flight from Lukla to Kathmandu.

 We board our early flight from Lukla to Kathmandu.
-Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to hotel.
-In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.Day 19: Final departure day
+Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to the hotel.
+In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip at an additional cost.Day 19: Final departure day

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Gokyo chola pass and Everest base camp trek we offer you Tourist Standard accommodation at our home stay located near by Thamel and of course the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on trekking on possible places, so let us know.
+Gokyo Chola pass and Everest base camp trek price will vary according to group size.
+For the deluxe and luxury trekking tour plan, we add 3 stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.